Destaq/life-calendar/README.md

 - [ ] Brainstorm alternative solution to `localStorage` dumping | **@low @much-work @future**

 <h2 id="known-issues">Known Issues</h2>
 <p>Below are issues that have been reported by users, but were not previously discovered in testing.
-They are being given high priority and worked on.</p>
+Please consider using alternate browsers to get around the respective bugs.</p>

 <ul>
     <li>Edge Browser completely unsupported.</li>